 Social Ministry Resources Engaging Parishes: Monthly and liturgical seasons resources for use with parish websites, bulletins and newsletters

 List one or two upcoming events, legislative action alerts or social justice websites

-By Barb Born July 31, 2018 St Ignatius of Loyola pray for us.
-The reflection maybe used in parish bulletins, newsletters or for faith sharing groups without copyright concern.
+By Barb Born July 3, 2019 The reflection maybe used in parish bulletins, newsletters or for faith sharing groups without copyright concern.